New geometric structures on 3-manifolds: surgery and generalized geometry: -generalized complex structures

-\begin{definition} We say that a $B_n$-generalized complex structure given by $K$ is stable when around every point there is a local section such that $\rho_0$ vanishes transversally when seen in $\Gamma(K^*)$.
-For simplicity, we call them $B_n$-structures. \end{definition}
+The transverse vanishing of any local function $\rho_0$ is equivalently expressed as the transverse vanishing of the (global) anticanonical section $s\in \Gamma(K^*)$ induced by the projection from $K$ to its degree-$0$ component.
+The first part of Lemma \ref{lem:rho0-cplx-coord} motivates the following definition.

-Equivalently, they are structures generically of type $0$ and around every point there exists a local section $\rho$ such that whenever $\rho_0(p)=0$ at some point $p$, we must have $d\rho_0(p)\neq 0$.
+\begin{definition} We say that a $B_n$-generalized complex structure given by $K$ is stable when the anticanonical section $s\in \Gamma(K^*)$ vanishes transversely.
+For simplicity, we refer to these structures as $B_n$-structures. \end{definition}

-From now on, we will focus on the class of stable structures, which is generic, has been the main focus of standard generalized geometry (see, for instance, the recent works \cite{cavalcanti-gualtieri:2018, cavalcanti-klaase}) and is connected to $\log$ or $b$-symplectic geometry \cite{gmp-2014}.
-The key point is that stability together with the regular value theorem gives us an important submanifold.
+For a $B_n$-structure, the set $s^{-1}(0)$ is a codimension-$2$ manifold.
+For $B_3$-structures, where the type only takes values $0$ and $1$, this is exactly the type-change locus.

-\begin{definition} The type-change locus of a $B_n$-structure is the union of $\rho_0^{-1}(0)$ for all local sections $\rho\in\Gamma(K)$ vanishing transversally. \end{definition}
+From now on, we will focus on the class of stable structures.
+It is generic, has been the main focus of standard generalized geometry (see, for instance, the recent works \cite{cavalcanti-gualtieri:2018, cavalcanti-klaase}) and is connected to $\log$ or $b$-symplectic geometry \cite{gmp-2014}.
+Note that they are generically of type $0$.